 This is one of a series of interviews or conversations as Serge prefers to call them.
 I think he is an excellent interviewer who skilfully summarises what he is hearing and often helps the subject to open up and share what needs to be shared.
 See also https://somaticperspectives.com/

-During Corona virus restrictions I am very cautious about meeting people indoors.
-So I am offering clients online sessions for now.
-I am also meeting some clients outdoors in the natural surroundings (and weather) of the Calder Valley.
-If you might be interested in doing therapy outdoors you can contact me through this website to arrange a phone call.
+During Corona virus restrictions I am being cautious about meeting people indoors so I have adopted some safety procedures and I offer various ways to meet.
+If it seems unsafe or impractical to meet face-to-face, I offer clients online sessions or outdoor sessions.
+Working outdoors in the natural surroundings (and weather) of the Calder Valley has been a very popular and effective addition and variant to the seated/indoor options.
+All of these methods have required specific further training.
+If you are be interested in in any of these ways you can contact me through this website to arrange a phone/video call.

 and Hebden Therapy Center, Wragley House, Valley Road, Hebden Bridge HX7 7BN – an upstairs space with a lift and accessible toilet.